 3. It helps improve customer relationships

-Most customer support software help capture and store customer-related information.
+Most customer support software solutions help capture and store customer-related information.
 This includes a history of customer conversations with your company, their contact information, service queries, and much more.

 Over time, earning your customer’s trust and developing strong relationships can help reduce churn and improve customer retention rates.